Anisotropic Proximal Gradient

-where the backward-step is a scaled Euclidean proximal mapping. \end{example} More generally, the backward-step amounts to the \emph{left} anisotropic proximal mapping of $g$ at $y^k$ which is formally defined as follows: \begin{definition}[left and right anisotropic proximal mapping and Moreau envelope] Let $\lambda >0 $ and $x \in \bR^n$.
+More generally, the backward-step amounts to the \emph{left} anisotropic proximal mapping of $g$ at $y^k$ which is formally defined as follows: \begin{definition}[left and right anisotropic proximal mapping and Moreau envelope] Let $\lambda >0 $ and $x \in \bR^n$.
 Then the right anisotropic proximal mapping of $g$ with parameter $\lambda$ at $x$ is defined as:

 and the right anisotropic Moreau envelope is the infimal convolution of $g$ and $\lambda \star \phi$:

 The left anisotropic proximal mapping and Moreau envelope of $g$ with parameter $\lambda$ are defined as